 Disable Limiting Response

-When set to Toggle On Icon (ON), the request won't include the limit and skip options in the query string.
+When set to (ON), the request won't include the limit and skip options in the query string.

 Search Parameters are Required

-When set to Toggle On Icon (ON), search parameters must be present to execute the search.
+When set to (ON), search parameters must be present to execute the search.

 Clear Value on Refresh

-When set to Toggle On Icon (ON), the selected value is cleared after the Refresh On setting triggers.
+When set to (ON), the selected value is cleared after the Refresh On setting triggers.

 Authenticate

-When set to Toggle On Icon (ON), authentication headers from the application are sent to the Data Source URL destination.
+When set to (ON), authentication headers from the application are sent to the Data Source URL destination.

 Disable Filter Application

-When set to Toggle On Icon (ON), filter parameters are not applied.
+When set to (ON), filter parameters are not applied.

 Data Reference Key

 Using the Data Reference Key option, data from another component populates the Multi-Select Dropdown component.
 You'll most often do this with a Data Table component.
-Add your data to the Data Table.
-Then, reference the Data Table in your Multi-Select Dropdown's configuration window.
+Add your data to the Data Table component.
+Then, reference it in your Multi-Select Dropdown component's configuration menu.

-Think of this as a hybrid option of Values and Data Collections to populate your Multi-Select Dropdown.
+Think of this as a hybrid option of Values and Data Collections to populate your Multi-Select Dropdown component.
 You still use data stored in Unqork, but it's data from your module instead of a Data Collection.

 Limits the number of matching responses when working with large data sets.
 For example, an API might return more responses than you want to show.
 Here, you can set a limit on how many results display.